 14. Make sure the temperature is right where they are sleeping and avoid certain accidents

-If you have a fireplace, that can both be a fire hazard if your child’s clothing would accidentally catch fire, but you will also want to ensure that the temperature is right when your baby is being put to sleep.
+If you have a fireplace, that can both be a fire hazard if your child’s clothing would accidentally catch fire.
+Still, you will also want to ensure that the temperature is right when your baby is put to sleep.